Aldrich sexual assault scandal hits home far from Blackhawks

 When he returned again in late 2012, his uncle, an assistant coach at Houghton High, asked Markham if he'd be interested in having Brad Aldrich work with the players.

 The younger Aldrich had worked as a substitute teacher while a student at Northern Michigan University, simultaneously coaching youth travel hockey teams.
-He also had worked as a video intern for San Jose's NHL franchise.
+He also had worked as a video intern for San Jose's NHL franchise, before joining the Blackhawks.

-Months later, Brad Aldrich was charged with sexually assaulting a Houghton players after a party.
+Months after his return, Brad Aldrich was charged with sexually assaulting one of Houghton's players after a party where teens had been drinking alcohol.
 He pleaded guilty to fourth-degree criminal sexual assault and was sentenced to nine months in jail.

+The Michigan Amateur Hockey Association said Aldrich was a volunteer coach with Marquette Junior Hockey Corp. from 2001 to 2005.
+MAHA said it had not received any complaints or reports of misconduct by Aldrich.

-'The Blackhawks gave Mr. Aldrich the actual Stanley Cup to take to Houghton to show it off,' attorney Susan Loggans wrote to the team's lawyers.
-'The Cup was inscribed with Mr. Aldrich's name.
-Standing alone, this communication vouches for Mr. Aldrich's suitability as a coach.'
+"The Blackhawks gave Mr. Aldrich the actual Stanley Cup to take to Houghton to show it off," attorney Susan Loggans wrote in a letter to the team's lawyers.
+"The Cup was inscribed with Mr. Aldrich's name.
+Standing alone, this communication vouches for Mr. Aldrich's suitability as a coach."

-Aldrich's name was marked over last year after Blackhawks owner Rocky Wirtz wrote to the Hall of Fame, calling Aldrich's behavior 'unforgivable.'
+Aldrich's name on the Cup was marked over last year after Blackhawks owner Rocky Wirtz wrote to Hall of Fame chairman Lanny McDonald, calling Aldrich's behavior "unforgivable" and saying the team made a mistake by submitting his name.

-A law firm hired by the Blackhawks found that franchise leaders largely ignored Beach's allegations.
-Aldrich told investigators the encounter was consensual.
+An outside law firm hired by the Blackhawks found that franchise leaders largely ignored Beach's allegations.
+Aldrich told investigators that the encounter was consensual.

-Facing questions Wednesday for the first time since the firm's report was published in October, an angry Wirtz refused to address the team's handling of the case.
-'We're not going to talk about Kyle Beach,' he said.
+Facing questions Wednesday for the first time since the firm's report was published in October, an angry Wirtz refused to address the team's handling of the sexual assault allegations.

+"We're not going to talk about Kyle Beach," he said.
+"We're not going to talk about anything that happened.
+Now we're moving on.
+What more do I have to say?"

 Looking back, Michael Makinen, who prosecuted the Michigan case, still puzzles over his community's willingness to trust Aldrich.